 - Zinc: Zinc is an important nutrient for nourishing your thyroid and converting T4 to T3 so you produce enough active thyroid hormone.
 It may also improve stress-related thyroid problems.
 Take 30 mg/day and take this supplement with meals to prevent nausea.
 Zinc is safe when pregnant and breastfeeding.

 - Magnesium: This nutrient is a cofactor in hormone production, meaning without magnesium you can’t make estrogen, progesterone, thyroid hormone, and others.
 Aim to get 400 mg/day.

 The liver plays a role in the chemical process that develops and metabolizes estrogen, called metabolic detoxification.
-In this podcast I teach you which foods to eat to support healthy, natural hormone detoxification, and here I talk about the herbs and nutrients you can use if extra help is needed.
+In this podcast I teach you which foods to eat to support healthy, natural hormone detoxification and talk about the herbs and nutrients you can use if extra help is needed.
 Additionally, the nutrients I mentioned above support the liver's job in converting inactive to active thyroid hormone.

 Be Part of the Revolution